nkestrel/kodi.service.plugin.listcachekeeper/README.md

     My Addons -> Services -> List Cache Keeper -> Configure

 On Linux the `chattr` command needs to be available to protect cache files and either root access or permission to `sudo chattr`.
+Most Kodi operating systems like LibreELEC work out of the box.

 **Keeping lists**